razul189/Gym-Membership-Management/README.md

 ### Gyms Menu

 - `A`: Add a new gym.
+- `F`: Find a gym by name.
 - `E`: Exit the program.
 - Select a gym number to view its details and manage its members.

 ### Members Menu

 - `A`: Add a new member to the selected gym.
+- `F`: Find a member by first name.
 - `D`: Delete the selected gym.
-- Select a member number to view their details and delete them.
+- Select a member number to view their details or delete them.

 ## Helper Functions

 The helper functions in `helpers.py` handle various operations like:

 - Exiting the program.
 - Signing up new members and gyms.
-- Finding members and gyms by ID.
+- Finding members and gyms by their attributes.
-- Deleting members and gyms by ID.
+- Deleting members and gyms by their IDs.